-This is care that is arranged and fully funded by the NHS.
-It covers personal care, health care, and care home fees including board and accommodation.
+NHS Continuing Healthcare is care that’s arranged and fully funded by the NHS.
+It covers personal care, health care, and care home fees, including board and accommodation.
 It’s available to people who are assessed as having a ‘primary health need’ – you’ll need to have significant health and care needs and require ongoing care outside hospital.

-If you’re eligible, your care will be free.
+If you’re able to get it, your care will be free.
 Unlike with council funding, you won’t be financially assessed to see if you have to contribute towards the costs.

 Your main need for care will have to be health-related.
 There’s no list of specific conditions or circumstances NHS Continuing Healthcare covers, so you’ll need to have an assessment to find out if you qualify.
 This will assess the nature, intensity, complexity and unpredictability of particular needs.
 The eligibility criteria are strict – only people with complex health and care needs can qualify.

-The assessment will start with an initial screening which decides if you are eligible for a full assessment.
-The full assessment then works out whether you have a ‘primary health need’ – if you do you are eligible for NHS Continuing Healthcare.
+The assessment will usually start with an initial screening which decides if you qualify for a full assessment.
+The full assessment then works out whether you have a ‘primary health need’ – if you do, you are able to get NHS Continuing Healthcare.